-After the Corona Stock market collapse many People are asking themselves if now is the right time to buy Tesla shares?
-After the extreme rise in the share price at the beginning of 2020, the price of Tesla shares has fallen massively again since the worldwide spread of the corona virus.
+After the Corona Stock market collapse many people are asking themselves if now is the right time to buy Tesla shares?
+After the extreme rise in the share price at the beginning of 2020, the price of Tesla shares has fallen massively again since the worldwide spread of the Coronavirus.
 Could it be that the prices will fall much further with the looming economic crisis?
-I myself have been dealing with shares and stock market topics for more than ten years and own, or rather “owned” Tesla shares since 2014.
+I have been dealing with shares and stock market topics for more than ten years and own, or rather “owned” Tesla shares since 2014.
 You can read later in this article how it came about that I sold.
 I have been following the Tesla share price daily for years and in this article I write about my thoughts on the current situation and the future.

 ATTENTION: As of August 31, 2020, a 5 to 1 stock split was carried out.
 This article was written before that date and the share price levels mentioned refer to the level at that time before the split.

 The Tesla share price performance to date and important events

 Tesla’s share price sometimes resembles a roller coaster ride.
 Too often buyers and sellers are driven by positive or negative news.
 In addition, many professional short sellers speculate on sinking prices of Tesla shares, which sometimes leads to downright price manipulation by the “big players” such as hedge funds.

 For years the share price moved sideways, while Tesla made losses in most quarters.
 There are buyers who believe in Tesla’s success and continue to buy shares and sellers who are constantly waiting for Tesla to go bankrupt.
 This sometimes causes the price to fluctuate strongly and requires good nerves from a long-term investor.
 The three most significant price rises to a higher level were:

 - 2013: When it became clear that Tesla, with increasing Model S sales, had apparently developed a product that customers were buying.